Harmony with TypeScript

 tsc --target ES5 example.ts

 Maintainable JavaScript by Nicholas C. Zakas.
-Here is just an example showing how to add TypeScript compilation task into your building script:
+Here’s an example showing how to add a TypeScript compilation task to your build script:

 <?xml version="1.0"?>